-The limitation of the amount of learning content that is unlocked during the microteaching situation ultimately is a logical consequence especially of the limitation of teaching time.
-Still, this limitation has its advantages and the following reasons are given for it:
+The limitation of the amount of learning content which is unlocked during the microteaching situation ultimately is a logical consequence especially of the limitation of teaching time.
+Still, this limitation has its advantages, and the following reasons are given for it:

-(a) The micro-lesson necessarily will contain limited aims regarding the contents and consequently the teaching skill that must be practiced will get the attention it ought to receive.
+(a) The microlesson necessarily will contain limited aims regarding the contents, and, consequently, the teaching skill which must be practiced will get the attention it ought to receive;(b) Learning a large amount of content is avoided, and more attention can be directed to the teaching skill;

-- (b) Learning a large amount of content is avoided and therefore more attention can be directed to the teaching skill. - (c) The student also is given the opportunity more thoroughly to analyze and reduce the limited learning content with the aim of effectively designing and preparing a micro-lesson that will benefit the teaching skill of concern.
+(c) The student also is given an opportunity to more thoroughly analyze and reduce the limited learning content with the aim of effectively designing and preparing a microlesson which will benefit the teaching skill of concern.